Skip to main content

 Preparation

-Accepted students are required to participate in an international, cross-cultural preparation course (IAS 201R, 1.0 credit hour).
-This class will be held one day during the week from 4:00 to 6:00 p.m. during the second block of winter semester 2024.
+Accepted students are required to participate in an international cross-cultural preparation course (IAS 201R, 1 credit hour).

 Accompanying spouses need to be credit-bearing participants on the program.
 Spouses will also need to apply online and take the preparation course.
 Part-time BYU students and non-BYU students will need to pay an additional tuition fee.
 Students are expected to keep all aspects of the BYU Honor Code and ISP rules during the program.